 “And then rob you,” added his partner, opening the driver side door.
 “Now get the fuck out of the car.”

-Through the cloak of darkness that hung over the night all that stood out were the whites from the eyes of the tramps and transients that followed them as they made their way across the road.
-This was a terrifying sight for the two kids at first but they soon realized that the vagrants and vagabonds were already comfortably wrapped in the cocoon of their sleeping bags and had no intention of moving.
+Through the cloak of darkness that hung over the night all that stood out were the whites from the eyes of the tramps and transients following them closely as they made their way across the road.
+This was a terrifying sight for the two kids at first, though they soon realized that the vagrants and vagabonds were already comfortably wrapped in the cocoon of their sleeping bags and had no intention of moving.

 “Who is this?” asked the man they called Wes.
 “And who told you my name?”

 The one with the eye-patch twisted Wes’ arm and slammed him face first into the brick wall, “We know a lot of shit about you, Wes.”

 Wes winced and groaned, “You guys ain’t cops, we own the cops…Who the fuck are you?”